Sameer Wankhede to no longer probe cruise drugs case; NCB transfers 6 cases to SIT | Law-Order

 - India

-Narcotics Control Bureau (NCB) officer Sameer Wankhede has been taken off the controversial cruise drugs case in which Shah Rukh Khan's son Aryan Khan was arrested, with the agency transferring the investigation in it and five others cases from the Mumbai unit to an SIT.
+Narcotics Control Bureau (NCB) officer Sameer Wankhede has been taken off the controversial cruise drugs case in which Shah Rukh Khan's son Aryan Khan was arrested, with the agency transferring the investigation in the matter and five other cases from the Mumbai unit headed by him to an SIT.

-The action has been taken on ''administrative grounds''.
-As these cases have ''wider and inter-state ramifications'', they have been transferred to the operations unit in Delhi, NCB Deputy Director General (north-west region) Mutha Ashok Jain told PTI on Friday.
+Officials cited ''administrative grounds'' for the decision to transfer the six cases, which also include the one involving the son-in-law of Maharashtra cabinet minister Nawab Malik who had launched a tirade against Wankhede and levelled several allegations against him.

+The NCB issued a statement on Friday to say that the six cases are being ''taken over'' by the special investigation team (SIT) of officers from the Delhi operations unit as they have ''national and international ramifications and in order to conduct a deeper investigation to find out forward and backward linkages.''
+It said, ''No officer or officers have been removed from their present roles and they will continue to assist the operations branch investigation as required until any specific orders are issued to the contrary.''
+The NCB reiterated that it functions across India as a single integrated agency.

 The NCB operations unit has a pan-India jurisdiction and it is currently headed by DDG Sanjay Kumar Singh.
 He is an Indian Police Service (IPS) officer of the 1996 batch Odisha cadre.